 Funding for EGPR is maintained within the overall budget of the Governor's Office.
 For the completion of the 2003 EGPR, staff were redirected from within the Governor's Office and other departments and agencies.
-An extended outreach strategy was implemented that leveraged the resources of trade associations and nonprofits involved in a variety of community and economic development activities.
+An extended outreach strategy was implemented that leveraged the resources of trade associations, nonprofit organizations, and other government entities involved in community and economic development activities.